VStabilizerCv C++ lib. Fast cross-platform video stabilisation library

 Overview

-C++ library VStabiliserOpenCv is designed for 2D and 3D digital video stabilization (horizontal offset, vertical offset and rotation).
+VStabiliserCv C++ library performs 2D and 3D digital video stabilization (horizontal offset, vertical offset and rotation).
 The library is used in camera systems for video vibration compensation.
-The library is written in C++ (C++17 standard) and uses the OpenCV library (version 4.5 and higher) to perform various operations (cv::dft, cd::idft, cv::warpAffine etc.).
+The library is written in C++ (C++17 standard) and utilizes the OpenCV library (version 4.5 and higher) to perform various operations (cv::dft, cd::idft, cv::warpAffine etc.) and uses Nvidia VPI for Nvidia Jetson platforms.
+The library provides flexibility in choosing type of backend for different operations in stabilization algorithm.
 The library has a simple programming interface and a minimal number of parameters.
-The library inherits interface from VStabiliser class which provides flexible, customizable parameters and can be easily integrated into systems of any complexity.
-Additionally the demo application depends on open source SimpleFileDialog library (provide file dialog functions to open video files).
+It inherits interface from VStabiliser (source code included, Apache 2.0 license) class which provides flexible and customizable parameters.
+Additionally, the demo application depends on open source SimpleFileDialog library (provides file dialog functions to open video files, source code included Apache 2.0 license).
 The library supports varies pixel formats (RBG24, BGR24, GRAY, YUV24, YUYV, UYVY, NV12, NV21, YV12, YU12, listed in Frame class) and performs calculations in a single computational thread.
 The library is supplied as source code only.

 Demo video